marcosmartinez7/geth-regtest/README.md

 Where:

-- node1: folder where the private chain data is stored.
+- `node1`: folder where the private chain data is stored.
-- geth: node database
+- `geth`: node database
-- keystore: the address that we are going to use to interact with our node.
+- `keystore`: the address that we are going to use to interact with our node.
-- password: the password of the keystore file
+- `password`: the password of the keystore file
-- regtest-low-dif.json: genesis file
+- `regtest-low-dif.json`: genesis file

-2. Put your keystore on the keystore folder, just as the example.
+2. Put your keystore on the `keystore` folder, just as the example.
-3. Modify the password.txt file and put your keystore password
+3. Modify the `password.txt` file and put your keystore password
-4. Modify the regtest-low-dif.json genesis file: replace the example address d025f1e3f633eb4816661c68155b6bf9cc43be16 for your address under the alloc config.
+4. Modify the `regtest-low-dif.json` genesis file: replace the example address `d025f1e3f633eb4816661c68155b6bf9cc43be16` for your address under the `alloc` config.
 This will give you some ETH when you create your chain
-5. The regtest-low-dif-json uses a low mining dificulty (0x1) in order to have fast blocks and set up your chain with the chain-id = 33.
+5. The `regtest-low-dif-json` uses a low mining dificulty (`0x1`) in order to have fast blocks and set up your chain with the `chain-id` = `33`.
 You can change both values if you want

 # Initialize the regtest blockchain